Scientific-Computing-Lab/AdarEdit/README.md

 These are the files you feed into AdarEdit’s training/evaluation scripts (see your model README section).

 **Examples.** See `data_evo/examples/Evolution/` — it contains all example inputs/outputs you need (except the species editing site and genome FASTA, which is not included due to its size).
 For the clustering demo we kept only the first **40** clusters from `cluster_d1000_up5editingsite.bed`.

+**Expected run time for demo:** ~5 minutes on a standard desktop computer (40 clusters demo, CPU only).
+Full dataset processing requires several hours and GPU is recommended.

 ## Data Format Conversion